|

 To

 Hampshire for the in-laws family reunion.
-Every year the family would get
+Every year the family would get together

-has continued.
+continued.
 This year the venue was in Ringwood; mutually inconvenient for

 everyone, but then, probably in the best place it could be, bearing in mind